Looking for answers? You’ve come to the right place.

 Advancing Access will send a fax to your office letting you know if your patient was eligible for PAP/MAP.
 Additionally, we will let your patient know via their preferred communication method listed on their enrollment form.

-The Gilead Advancing Access Patient Assistance Program (PAP) provides prescribed HIV treatment and COVID-19 medications free of charge to eligible individuals.
+The Gilead Advancing Access Patient Assistance Program (PAP) provides prescribed HIV treatment medication free of charge to eligible individuals.

 The Gilead Advancing Access Medication Assistance Program (MAP) provides prescribed HIV prevention medication free of charge to eligible individuals.